 The Lasallian Youth Assembly is a remarkable gathering that brings together youth leaders from the District of Eastern North America, all dedicated to the noble cause of service.
 This assembly serves as a powerful platform for these young leaders to unite, share their experiences, and collaboratively work towards making a positive impact on their communities and beyond.

 VEGA is an engaging formation program tailored for young Lasallian professionals between the ages of 22 and 35, offering an exhilarating opportunity to deepen their commitment to the Young Lasallian community.

-The Buttimer Institute of Lasallian Studies is an intensive Lasallian education and formation program that looks into the life and work of St. John Baptist de La Salle and the origins of the Lasallian educational mission.
+The Buttimer Institute of Lasallian Studies is an intensive program that explores the life and work of St John Baptist De La salle and the roots of the Lasallian education.

-The Brother John Johnston Institute of Contemporary Lasallian Practice focuses on Lasallian heritage in light of current realities.
-Utilizing contemporary texts to address the signs and issues of our times, Johnston Institute will engage participants in reflection and discussion on several critical areas of the Lasallian educational mission.
+The Brother John Johnston Institute of Contemporary Lasallian Practice is dedicated to exploring the rich Lasallian heritage in the context of today’s world.
+Using contemporary texts, the institute actively addresses the pressing issues and challenges of our time.
+It encourages participants to engage in reflective discussions on various crucial aspects of the Lasallian educational mission.

-Twinning is an initiative of the De La Salle Christian Brothers (Institute of the Brothers of the Christian Schools) that encourages Districts which are financially able to aid those most in need.
-In the Lasallian Region of North America (RELAN), middle and secondary schools in United States and Toronto are twinned with 14 ministries in four countries in the Lwanga District of Africa: Kenya, Nigeria, Eritrea and Ethiopia.
-While the RELAN schools help support the Lwanga ministries financially, the students also build relationships as brothers and sisters in the Lasallian family to share challenges, accomplishments, stories and experiences.
+Twinning, an initiative by the De La Salle Christian Brothers, fosters financial assistance from financially capable districts to support those in need.
+In the Lasallian Region of North America (RELAN), middle and secondary schools in the United States and Toronto are paired with 14 ministries in the Lwanga District of Africa, encompassing Kenya, Nigeria, Eritrea, and Ethiopia.
+Beyond financial aid, RELAN schools and Lwanga ministries develop fraternal relationships among students: sharing challenges, achievements, stories, and experiences.